asplake/agendashift-open/framework.md

 We want to help you avoid yet another failed or utterly disappointing implementation, and we don’t pretend to be neutral.
 Outcome-orientation is not a neutral stance.
 Our commitment to participation and our opposition to imposition aren’t neutral either.
 If some of Agendashift’s principled approach to strategy and change rubs off in other areas too, we’d be delighted.
 Perhaps yours can be a [wholehearted] organisation too!

-The framework’s main elements are its principles, patterns, core activities (below).
+The framework’s main elements are its principles, patterns, and core activities (below).
 Running through those, a golden thread: [the language of outcomes].

 ## Distilled essence of Agendashift in five principles